proteomicsyates/DTASelect2PepXML/README.md

  ```
  spectrast -cNcons -cAC raw.splib
  ```
  _Option ```-cAC``` indicates to create a consensus library, meaning that a single consensus spectrum will be created for each peptide sequence from all spectra matching to that peptide.
  This will create another set of files for a library named as cons.splib._

  **3.C Apply a quality control filter to the consensus splib library:**
 ```
 spectrast -cNconsQ -cAQ cons.splib
 ```
 _Option ```-cAQ``` indicates to perform the quality control filters which will discard some of the spectra in the library.
-This will create another set of files for a library named as consQ.splib_
+This will create another set of files for a library named as consQ.splib._

 **3.D Appending DECOY spectra to the library by:**
 ```
 spectrast -cNconsQdecoy -cAD -cc -cy1 consQ.splib
 ```
-This will create another set of files for a library named as consQDecoy.splib _Option ```-cAD``` generates decoy spectra to the library
+This will create another set of files for a library named as consQDecoy.splib _Option ```-cAD``` generates decoy spectra to the library.
-Option ```-cc``` concatenates the generated decoy spectra to the library
+Option ```-cc``` concatenates the generated decoy spectra to the library.
 Option ```-cy1``` is the proportion of decoys over forward entries. ```cy2``` will mean that it will generate twice decoy entries over forward._